aiops/hello-logsight/README.md

 ## For the impatient

-The try the simplicity and transparency of using [Logsight](https://logsight.ai), we recommend you to follow the instructions directly from our [Hello Logsight tutorial](https://docs.logsight.ai/#/integration/github_action)
+To try the simplicity and transparency of using [Logsight](https://logsight.ai), we recommend you to follow the instructions directly from our [Hello Logsight tutorial](https://docs.logsight.ai/#/integration/github_action)

 1. **Fork** the [hello-logsight](https://github.com/aiops/hello-logsight) repository